-The big, seven-seater adds a rear-seat alert to remind parents (children or fur parents) to check the back seats before leaving the car and standard automatic emergency braking on all models.
+The big, seven-seater SUV adds a rear-seat alert to remind parents (children or fur parents) to check the back seats before leaving the car and standard automatic emergency braking on all models.
 Both are common-sense standard features that will hopefully increase safety and cut down on the number of unattended pets and children left in cars during extreme weather.

-We rate the 2018 Nissan Pathfinder at a 6.7 overall with points for interior space and safety.
+We rate the 2018 Nissan Pathfinder at a 6.5 overall with points for interior space and safety.
 The Pathfinder isn’t big on style, but it’s not bad either.
 (Read more about how we rate cars.)

 All Pathfinders look the same under the hood.
 A competent, but sometimes noisy, V-6 is mated to a continuously variable automatic transmission and front- or all-wheel drive.
 The Pathfinder has evolved into a smoother, competent crossover since its origins as a trucky off-roader decades ago.

 The Pathfinder’s forte is its interior space.
 Front-seat occupants will have the best seats in the house, but Nissan’s approach to the second row is relatively unique.
 Rear seat passengers sit lower and closer to the front row, which benefits the Pathfinder’s third row that’s standard across all models.
 While we’d stop short of recommending the third row for adults for long stretches, its relatively comfortable for children and adolescents.

 Base Pathfinder S models are relatively spartan, but Platinum models can rival luxury competitors.